Azure/azure-sdk-for-js/documentation/writing_tests.md

 Though the tests must target live resources, we should make sure they only do so when necessary.
 We must keep in mind the following considerations:

-- **Tests should not be flaky.** Tests should pass regardless of who's executing them, when they are running, and how many times they run.
+- **Tests must not be flaky.** Tests should pass regardless of who's executing them, when they are running, and how many times they run.
-- **Tests should create the resources they are testing**, either through the code of the tests, or through their configuration files.
+- **Live testing resources should be created and deleted by automation**, either through the code of the tests, or through their configuration files.
 - **The resources created for the tests should be unique.** Running the same test in parallel, multiple times, should not break them.
 - **Avoid calling to timed delays** (like `setTimeout`) to assert that a change happened in the live resources.

-Keep in mind that it is valid to have manually created resources during the _development_ of the tests.
-For example, if you're working with any of the KeyVault clients, you may target a KeyVault created in your personal Azure account.
-Each one of the individual clients can then assume that a KeyVault provided by environment variables exists, and only focus on creating and managing the resources they're scoped to work with: Keys, Secrets and Certificates. **Ask your team to see if there's a resource already in place for test development.**
+- **Tests should clean up any resource created**.
+For the most part, our automation tools will remove any resource created by the live tests.
+However, for development also, we should keep our resources clean by ensuing that regardless of the success of each test case, any resources created are cleaned up afterwards.
+- **Our code should explicitly prevent the execution of any test that might likely fail**.
+If there is not sufficient data to execute the test (e.g. credentials to a cloud resource), the code of the tests should explicitly skip it.
+This should not be done with the larger execution environment (e.g. test commands or the DevOps pipeline running the tests).

+You'll be able to find a more detailed set of recommendations in the section: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines) [🔒][TIPS].

+For more information on how to manage your live test resources, please read our [Live Test Resource Management](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/README.md) guide.

 Any resource that is not created by the tests must be defined in an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview), so that anyone can build a copy of them.
-This ARM template will be used by the CI pipelines during builds.
+This ARM template will be used by the test pipelines for live test runs.
 Under the context of the previous KeyVault example, to automate the creation of the KeyVault that is passed into the tests, it needs to have been defined specifically in the [CI and nightly test configuration](#ci-and-nightly-test-configuration) files.

 Regarding delays and `setTimeout`s, please refer to the [using delays](#using-delays) section.

-You'll be able to find a more detailed set of recommendations in the section: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines) [🔒][TIPS].

 ### CI and nightly test configuration